Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 // obj1 stays visualised in its mode 3.
 ~~~~~

-*PresentationManager3D*  and a *Selector3D* which manage the presentation and selection of present  interactive objects,  are associated to the main Viewer.
+*PresentationManager3D*  and *Selector3D*, which manage the presentation and selection of present  interactive objects,  are associated to the main Viewer.
 The same is true of the optional Collector.

 @subsection occt_visu_3_4 Local Context

 @subsubsection occt_visu_3_4_1 Rules and Conventions

   * Opening a local context allows preparing an environment for  temporary presentations and selections, which will disappear once the local  context is closed.